dimagi/commcare-hq/corehq/apps/userreports/README.md

 See below for a few simple examples.
 Read the docs for complex ones.
 The input to the format string will be a _number_ not a string.

+If the format string is not valid or the input is not a number then the original input will be returned.

 #### Round to the nearest whole number

 ```